 The application letter, addressed to the “Public Diplomacy and Communications Department, Embassy of Ethiopia“, must be on headed paper and signed, detailing:

-Details of the travelling journalist(s)/crew (full name, passport number, nationality and role);
+Details of the traveling journalist(s)/crew (full name, passport number, nationality and role);

-Background information about the media organisation, production company or individual
+Background information about the media organization, production company or individual

-2. Copy of passport for each person travelling
+2. Copy of passport for each person traveling

 3. A list of all equipment being taken into Ethiopia, including serial numbers